knupel/ROMANESCO-Processing/DOC_31/A_Revision_31.md

 >improve dropdown and sliders method
 >remove menu web-cam from controller
 >add menu filter to controller
->fix the setting size window for prescene and scene
 >refactoring the code to use slider in Romanesco sub-classes item
 >change slider controller system management to create a group by theme, easyer to code for the future.
 >create group data item, light, filter, sound, camera, background